cpfiffer/cpfiffer/README.md

 ### Howdy

 My name is Cameron Pfiffer.
-I'm a finance PhD student at the University of Oregon and a developer for [Turing.jl](https://github.com/TuringLang/Turing.jl).
-I do Bayes stuff, asset pricing, market microstructure, and random other things as needed.
+I'm a postdoctoral researcher at the Stanford GSB.
+I got my PhD in Finance at the University of Oregon.
+I'm occasionally a developer for [Turing.jl](https://github.com/TuringLang/Turing.jl).
+I do Bayes stuff, industrial organization, asset pricing, market microstructure, and random other things as needed.

 <!--
 **cpfiffer/cpfiffer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.